Special offer

 Dear [Employee Name],

-Welcome back to the office!
-We are so happy to see your face in person after [time period] of remote work.
+As you transition back, please take note of any updates or changes we made to the work environment to support a safe and productive return.
 We are grateful for the hard work you’ve put in from home and want to express our gratitude for your continued commitment to excellence with [Company Name].

 Best,